-King's Arms Tavern - Real Haunt in Williamsburg VA
+King's Arms Tavern - Williamsburg VA Real Haunted Places

 Built in 1771, the King’s Arm Tavern has thrived in Colonial Williamsburg for over two centuries, providing guests with food, drink, and live music.
 The tavern is also said to be haunted by the ghost of a woman named Irma, who is believed to have died in a fire early in the building’s lifespan.
 Rumor has it that the fire was started by a candle, so Irma has a tendency to blow out candles in the building.
 She has also been known to perform helpful tasks, and restaurants workers allegedly say good night to her every night before closing.

 Recently Shared Experiences & Comments

 Be the first to Share Your Experience with this haunt.

 Share Your Experience or Comments - King's Arms Tavern

 Disclaimer: Virginia Haunted Houses does not endorse or support trespassing to visit real haunts.
 Before you visit ANY local real haunt, make sure to acquire the appropriate permits and/or permissions, and be respectful of privately owned properties.
 Countless Haunt Hunters have been arrested, ticketed, and reprimanded by the authorities for trespassing.
 To avoid this, be sure to get in touch with the property owners before visiting a haunt, and respect their hours of operation, local regulations, and rules for visiting at all times.
 Happy haunting!